The power of conflict

 In my article, Burying the Hatchet on Workplace Disputes, I identify 8 mindset shifts to be considered when dealing with unhealthy disputes at work.
 There is another side to workplace conflict which should be an integral part of leadership and management development.
 This is the art of nipping unhealthy conflict in the bud and pivoting to a healthy perspective.
-There are a number of ways healthy conflict can benefit a business.
+There are several ways healthy conflict can benefit a business.
 Recognising this can lead to a more innovative, inclusive and learning mindset around disputes.
 When this approach is made, then organisations can harness the power of conflict.

-1. Recognising and changing entrenched patterns of creating and resolving disputes
+Recognising and changing entrenched patterns of creating and resolving disputes

 Use conflict to become aware of conflict resolution styles.
 Becoming aware there are (often unconscious) ways we prefer to deal with conflict can often break the patterns parties involved in the conflict have become entrenched in.
 Pointing to different styles and becoming aware of different ways of managing conflict in different situations can raise awareness of one’s effectiveness in such situations.

-2. Releasing negative energy
+Releasing negative energy

 Unresolved negative energy at work lying unspoken can thicken the atmosphere.
 If it is there long enough, it becomes part of the fabric of the workplace.
 Unresolved negative energy will unknowingly sabotage your efforts.
 Often a conflict situation is the opportunity to clear negative energy.
-If it is seen as such, it can definitely be used as a positive progressive change.

 Using as a catalyst for renewal

 Like a volcano erupting, unexpected conflict can cause great damage and unnecessary suffering.
-There is usually aftermath and then a time for renewal.
+There is usually an aftermath and then a time for renewal.
 While it is important to respect the aftermath of the conflict, it’s also important to understand right at the point of eruption that an intention for renewal must be a focal point.

 Learning to see and accept the validity of different perspectives

 There are many ways conflict occurs.
 The most common factor is each person involved may think they are right and the other wrong.
 It is usually a refusal to see and accept another’s point of view.
 An otherwise untapped broadening of the mind can be achieved when part of the resolution process is to see things from different perspectives.

-5. Defining “Wanted Behaviours”
+Defining “Wanted Behaviours”

 Sometimes we don’t know what good is until we experience “not good”.
 One way conflict can be used positively is to use it as a comparison to underline the behaviours or practices you don’t want to see at work.
 Reinforcing the ones you do.
-To be really effective, the comparison should discuss the impact of behaviours although shouldn’t be made within a blame culture.
+To be effective, the comparison should discuss the impact of behaviours although shouldn’t be made within a blame culture.
 Otherwise, it will simply induce guilt.
 If the comparison is seen as a learning tool then the focus can be positive.

 Improve emotional Intelligence